Instant games on Telegram, TikTok and Messenger

 What are instant games?

 Instant games are titles built on web technology — HTML5, WebGL or WebGPU, and WASM — that launch in a single tap with no download, no install, and no app store in the path.
 The game runs in a web context such as a browser tab, an in-app webview inside a messaging platform, or an embedded frame on a portal, so the player goes from discovery to playing in about a second.
-The HTML5 games market is worth over $6 billion in 2026.
+There is no reliable public dollar sizing for the layer, so judge it on platform reach rather than on market-size figures.

 Which platforms host instant games?

 Two main types of surface.
-Messaging platforms — Telegram, TikTok, and Facebook Messenger — host games inside chats and feeds where sharing doubles as acquisition.
+Messaging platforms — Telegram, TikTok, and Facebook Messenger — host games inside chats and feeds where sharing doubles as acquisition, though Meta’s surface is mid-transition: it has said Web Games will sunset by 30 September 2026 and Instant Games must migrate to its Zero Permissions model.
 Web game portals — Poki, CrazyGames, and itch.io — are destinations players visit specifically to play web games, offering reach and featuring without an ad auction.
 Most instant-games strategies use both: portals for reach, messaging platforms for the viral loop.

 How do you publish a game across instant-game platforms without rebuilding it?

 Build a single HTML5/WASM master and distribute it through a universal publishing platform (PaaS).
 These platforms normalise the different SDKs, ad networks, and payment models of each portal and messaging surface behind one integration, so you publish once rather than porting the game per channel.
-The better platforms also let you keep around 80% of the revenue, compared with the 70% you’d net after a standard 30% store cut.
+None of these platforms publishes a standard developer split, so treat your take-home as a commercial term to negotiate; where portals do publish terms, Poki’s documentation is the useful benchmark — 100% of revenue on players who come to your game directly, 50/50 on players Poki sends you.

 How do instant games make money?

 Through two complementary mechanics.
 Rewarded video is the workhorse — players watch a short ad for a continue, bonus, or extra life — which monetises the large majority who never pay directly while preserving the frictionless feel.
-In-app purchases capture the paying minority through web or platform-native payment rails.
-Because there’s no traditional store IAP tax, more of each purchase reaches the developer, which is what makes the roughly 80% take-home meaningful.
+In-app purchases capture the paying minority through web or platform-native payment rails, though availability varies by surface — CrazyGames documents in-game purchases as invite-only, and Poki’s developer documentation describes an ad-based model.
+Where purchases exist, there’s no traditional store IAP tax, so more of each purchase reaches the developer.

 Which games are a good fit for the instant-games layer?